kirtiazad11111/Docker-Nodejs/README.md

 ## Docker-Nodejs-ghost

-The Ghost deployment has three components:
+### The Ghost deployment has three components:
-* The Ghost service itself;
+* The Ghost service
-* database (MySQL) that will store your blog posts;
+* database (MySQL) that will store your blog posts
 * A web server (NGINX) that will proxy requests on HTTP and HTTPS to your Ghost service.

-These services are listed in a single Docker Compose file.
-This guide uses sudo wherever possible.
+These services are listed in a single Docker Compose file.This guide uses sudo wherever possible.
 Complete the sections of our Securing Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services.

 ### Install
 The instructions assume that you have already installed [Docker](https://docs.docker.com/installation/) and [Docker Compose](https://docs.docker.com/compose/install/).